Start Your Path to Berklee Closer to Home

 No. Though attending one of these schools will help prepare you for Berklee, it does not mean you will be accepted to Berklee.
 To transfer to Berklee, you will need to apply and be accepted.

 The courses eligible for credit transfer vary with each institution.
 Click on the name of your institution from the list below, and consult the "Required Courses" area to find out which courses are eligible for credit transfer.
-Please note that all students must complete at least 60 credits at Berklee regardless of the number of credits transferred.
+Please note that all Bachelor of Music students must complete at least 60 credits at Berklee regardless of the number of credits transferred.

 Berklee accepts courses in liberal arts, music history, music business, and music technology from institutions that do not hold credit-transfer agreements with Berklee.
 For information about transferring credits from schools without a credit-transfer agreement, see the Transfer Credit Guide.